cmerkatas/bayesid/README.md

 bayesid delivers methods for System Identification using Bayesian neural networks with nonparametric noise processes [1].
 Additionally, a autoregressive Bayesian neural network similar to [2] is implemented.

-nbin contains code for Bayesian nonparametric density estimation with stochastic decreasing weights priors based on random measures with weights that are equally weighted negative binomial mixtures.

 # Dependencies
 It is assumed that the user has or is able to install ```julia```.